COAGADEX Replaces Exactly What’s Missing—Factor X

 Recommended by Experts

-COAGADEX is the #1 recommended treatment by medical experts including a national organization for rare bleeding disorders.1–3 Read More
+COAGADEX is the #1 recommended treatment by medical experts including a national organization for bleeding disorders.1–3 Read More

 COAGADEX is the only treatment for hereditary factor X deficiency that is recommended by the National Hemophilia Foundation’s Medical and Scientific Advisory Council.